DanilleH22/EcoLifeHub/README.md

 When testing the website I had run into the issue of the images being used not being responsive.
 This was fixed by changing images from jpg to webp and including a fixed height and width in the HTML code.

+Another bug that I ahd faced was when trying to get my about sections to be responsive, photos and irames would not go horizontal.
+This was fixed by using 'grid-template-column' in css and 'order'.

 Another issue faced was when the website was deployed it would not show the picture images ojn the website, only the alt would show up.
 This was fixed by

 ### Validator Testing

 Validator testing has been conducted to find any errors on the website.

+* When passing through W3C HTML Validator, no errors were returned.
 * When passing through W3C CSS Validation tester no errors were returned.
 When passing through jigsaw no errors were returned
 * Lighthouse in Devtools has been used to check the accessibility, confirming the font and color chosen are well suited.